SHMPStudio/LapseIOSAppLegalPages/README.md

-Legal Pages for the IOS app - Lapse.
+Legal Pages for the IOS app - LUUQ (Previously Lapse)